-Today’s NEDA post is going to be about lightweight rowing.
-This is not to say that eating disorders and the like can’t and don’t happen with heavyweight or open weight rowers because they can and do, but the potential of disordered eating amongst lightweights, particularly lightweight women, is drastically higher.
-Even knowing this though, it’s still not something that is often openly talked about or discussed amongst coaches and rowers.
-If you’re a heavyweight rower and you’re suffering from an eating disorder or think you might be engaging in some of the behaviors (voluntarily or involuntarily), this post is in no way meant to minimize those issues because they are just as serious.
+Today’s post is going to be about lightweight rowing.
+That’s not to say that eating disorders don’t happen to heavyweights because they can and do but the potential of disordered eating amongst lightweights, particularly lightweight women, is much higher.
+Even knowing this though, it’s still not something that is often talked about or discussed.
+If you’re a heavy/open weight rower and you’re suffering from an eating disorder or think you might be engaging in some of the behaviors (voluntarily or involuntarily), this post is in no way meant to minimize those issues because they are just as serious.

 What is lightweight rowing?